 In Harrogate – my home town, we’ve had plenty to adapt to in the past few days – we’ve been hosting the UCI World Championships!
-My excitement began to grow as I witnessed the Fan Park, the Start, the Finish and many other vital structures being built on West Park Stray.
-Early last Friday morning, one of the construction workers was surprised to encounter me twice as I walked around the perimeter of the Fan Zone.
+My excitement began to grow as I witnessed the Fan Park and many other vital pieces of infrastructure being built on West Park Stray.
+Early last Friday morning, one of the construction workers was surprised to encounter me walking all the way round the perimeter of the Fan Zone twice.
 I was fascinated by the hive of activity and the quirky quotes.
-It was also a simply glorious morning weather-wise.
+It was also a simply glorious morning weather wise.
 Since then I’ve enjoyed viewing some of the super skilled cyclists in action – on my doorstep.

 When listening to these complaints and with my own routines a little disrupted, I’ve found it interesting to note my personal responses and how easy it is to slide into negative thought patterns.
 I was also curious to know how my students felt about the event, how they’ve responded and adapted to the changes in their routines?
 One student pointed out that adverse childhood experiences of change are often the cause of negative responses when it’s imposed.
 So there’s an explanation for the grumpiness.
 We also discussed how the necessity to find new routes for getting around and about Harrogate was flummoxing at first but became a bit of an adventure!
 And like me, many found it very exciting that our home town had the honour of hosting such a prestigious sporting event.